Update: I rode this again with friends on 1/5/2018. The photos are now all from the 2018 ride.

 The road up Mount Hopkins is another spectacular climb in the Tucson area.
 It’s the sort of climb that calls out to you when you hike up Mount Wrightson and look down at the beautiful white observatory sitting atop Mt Hopkins and see the steep road leading up to the observatory.

 There are in fact several distinct telescopes at the Fred Lawrence Whipple Observatory and research into riding up this road can be confusing because when you find references to the Whipple Observatory, you are generally told about the Visitor Center at the base of the mountain.
-The white building at the top is the MMT (Multiple Mirror Telescope) Observatory.
+The white building at the top is the MMT (Multiple Mirror Telescope) Observatory – although the multiple mirrors have now been replaced by a single 6.5 meter mirror.

 It’s a big climb, but since it’s a good road used by astronomers to get to their offices, it doesn’t have the feeling of isolation and big open skies that the Mount Lemmon Control Road has.
 The road is sometimes closed and you can generally find out about closures here.